scalar-labs/scalardb/docs/api-guide.md

 // Check if a value of a column is null boolean isNull = result.isNull("<column name>");
 ```

+Please see also [Javadoc of `Result`](https://javadoc.io/static/com.scalar-labs/scalardb/3.6.0/com/scalar/db/api/Result.html) for more details.

 ##### Get with a secondary index